antonioleal/myslackbuilds/README.md

 - Code repository:

 *Note: updater.sh is available for this package*
+## critcl (C Runtime In Tcl)
+ critcl is a system that lets you build C/C++ extension packages for Tcl on the fly, from C/C++ code embedeed within your Tcl scripts.
+ For more information see: https://andreas-kupries.github.io/critcl

+- Category: libraries
+- Version: 3.2
 ## glibc-local (GNU C library, installs to /opt)
  The GNU C Library project provides the core libraries for the GNU system and GNU/Linux systems, as well as many other systems